am-steph/wayscript-login-helper/wayscriptx.md

 *Need a reminder?*

+**Ensure you are on the daily login page and not hoyolab forums page**

 Anyone getting a sense of deja vu?

 [For those who need reminder](https://am-steph.github.io/wayscript-login-helper/#4-set-up-the-secrets)

+Once added, secrets cannot be viewed or edited, they can only be deleted and made again.
+If you wish to add additional accounts at a later date, you will need to delete and readd OS_COOKIE with both cookies.
 ![](https://i.imgur.com/KbG0E9b.png)

 # 4. Set up your trigger